Geonovum/sospilot/docs/data.rst

 In this step the Raw Measurements data (see Step 2) is transformed to "SOS Ready Data", i.e. data that can be handled by the 52North SOS server.
 Three options:

-#. direct transform into the SOS database of the 52NSOS server
+#. direct transform into the SOS database of the 52N SOS server
 #. via "SOS Transactions" i.e. publishing via SOS-protocol (ala WFS-T)
 #. via REST

 Discussion:

 #.
-Direct publication into the SOS DB seems to be cumbersome and error prone and not future-proof
+Direct publication into the SOS DB (39 tables!) seems to be cumbersome and error prone and not future-proof
 #. via "SOS Transactions" is an option
 #.
 Using the REST-API seems the quickest/most efficient way to go.